 Countless Americans mistakenly believe that the constitution says we are a nation, “of the people, by the people, and for the people”.
-They don’t realize that line came halfway through the nation’s history in the Gettysburg Address by President Lincoln and isn’t part of our constitutional framework at all.
+Though it’s a nice sentiment, many don’t realize that the line came halfway through the nation’s history in the Gettysburg Address by President Lincoln and isn’t part of our constitutional framework at all.

 A Brief Explanation of the Electoral College